pcistudio/task-processor-app/README.md

 password: <blank>
 ```
 Here you can see the notification tables and the data that is being saved.
-* `task_info_email_notification` table.
+* `task_info_notifications` table.
 This table will store the notification metadata, retry information and payload.
-* `task_info_email_notification_error` table.
+* `task_info_notifications_error` table.
 This table will store the any error that happens during the delivery of the notification.

 ### Reference Documentation